 The Top Three DO’s

 Turmeric is a natural anti-inflammatory.
 It’s a spice and you probably know it best from Indian foods.
 Read more about turmeric and its health benefits here.
 A little trick is that mixing black pepper with turmeric boosts your body’s ability to use and take advantage of turmeric’s anti-inflammatory qualities.
 Read more on that here.
+Adding a bit of good fat is also incredibly helpful to maximize absorption.
+I generally add a spoonful of raw, virgin coconut or flaxseed oil.

 So, toss some turmeric and black pepper into your stir fry, stew, salad, smoothies, whatever!
 I even add turmeric to melted dark chocolate, stevia and shredded coconut for homemade chocolate sweets to munch on.